riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-02-18-AI-Is-Not-Disruptive.markdown

 > Meanwhile, AI is increasingly writing the next version of itself, and humans [may not be in the loop](https://x.com/r0ck3t23/status/2022118457710719340) for very much longer.

-We see this over and over.
-The previous AI-fuelled media furore was about a supposed "social network for AI bots" — which turns out to be populated by [humans cosplaying as AI](https://www.technologyreview.com/2026/02/06/1132448/moltbook-was-peak-ai-theater/), chatbots following detailed prompts given by humans, and other chatbots simply imitating how humans communicated on all the forums whose archives they have ingested.
+We see this superficiality over and over.
+The last AI-fuelled media furore before this one was about a supposed "social network for AI bots" — which turns out to be populated by [humans cosplaying as AI](https://www.technologyreview.com/2026/02/06/1132448/moltbook-was-peak-ai-theater/), chatbots following detailed prompts given by humans, and other chatbots simply generating text based on how humans communicated on all the forums whose archives they have ingested.

 I don't know whether we are in an "AI bubble" or not — don't take investment advice from me! — but we are certainly seeing a lot of ridiculously credulous AI hype from the media.
 It was only last week that [a company previously best known for peddling in-car karaoke systems](https://www.msn.com/en-us/money/markets/meet-the-former-karaoke-company-that-sank-trucking-stocks/ar-AA1Wf8gJ) [crashed the stock market valuations of trucking and logistics firms with a single white paper claiming some sort of AI planning breakthrough](https://www.theguardian.com/business/2026/feb/13/trucking-logistics-shares-ai-freight-tool-launch-semicab-algorhythm).
 Just saying "AI!!1!" repeatedly does not a product make; there is still a lot of hard work downstream of the cool demo the AI let you spin up.